StarBem/react-native-starsystem-website/docs/troubleshooting.md

 is not added to the project.

-If you aren't using a custom font in your application, then it's likely that the error comes from React Native Elements looking for `react-native-vector-icons`.
+If you aren't using a custom font in your application, then it's likely that the error comes from React Native Star System looking for `react-native-vector-icons`.

 They're a couple ways to solve this depending on your setup.